The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

-Fig. \ref{fig:MdustMstarRatio} shows the $\rm{M_d/M_\star}$ ratio as a function of stellar mass for the simulated galaxies from 4 independent simulated volumes (U6, U7, U12 and U13) at $6 < z \leq 7$.
-The inferred ratios from observational data points of \citet{Witstok+2022} presented in the bottom left panel of Fig.\ref{fig:FigMdust-Mstar} are shown again, together with the estimated Milky Way value (dashed black line and black filled point, \citealt{GrazianiGAMESH2017, GinolfiGAMESH2018}).
+The dust-to-stellar mass ratio can give us some hints on how much dust per unit stellar mass survives the various destruction processes in galaxies.
+Also, it is a useful quantity to study the evolution of different types of galaxies (see for example \citealt{Calura+2017}).
+Figure \ref{fig:MdustMstarRatio} shows the $\rm{M_d/M_\star}$ ratio as a function of stellar mass for the simulated galaxies from 4 independent simulated volumes (U6, U7, U12 and U13) at $6 < z \leq 7$.
+The inferred ratios from observational data points of \citet{Witstok+2022} presented in the bottom left panel of Figure \ref{fig:FigMdust-Mstar} are shown again, together with the estimated Milky Way value (dashed black line and black filled point, \citealt{GrazianiGAMESH2017, GinolfiGAMESH2018}).
 We also show the yields expected for stellar sources assuming a maximum population age of 650 Myr (computed as the difference between the Hubble time at $z = 6.85$, the measured redshift of COS-3018555981, and the Hubble time at $z = 25$, assumed to be the onset redshift of star formation).
-Here we assume the same dust yields implemented in the current simulations (see Section \ref{sec:galForm}) and a maximally efficient SN dust production, assuming no reverse shock destruction.
+Here we assume the same dust yields implemented in the current simulations (see Section \ref{sec:galForm}) and a maximally efficient SN dust production, assuming no reverse shock (RS) destruction.
 For each of these two cases, represented respectively by pink and green horizontal shaded bands, the minimum (maximum) value corresponds to assuming a fixed stellar metallicity of $\rm{Z_\star} = 0$ ($\rm{Z_\star} = 1 \, \rm{Z_\odot}$).
 To appreciate the contribution of SNe to early dust production, we also show the same predictions but assuming a stellar population age of 15 (18.7) Myr, which corresponds to the age of the progenitor star with the minimum mass that evolves as a core-collapse SN ($12 \, \rm{M_\odot}$ in our chemical evolution model) for a stellar metallicity of $\rm{Z_\star} = 0$ ($\rm{Z_\star} = 1 \, \rm{Z_\odot}$).
 These two additional cases are shown as horizontal hatched bands, with the same colour coding of the previous two cases.
 For the same set of yields (pink and green areas), the difference between the dust-to-stellar mass ratio for a $\rm{t_\star} = 650$~Myr population and the latter cases is due to the contribution of the most massive AGB stars (with masses between $\sim 2 - 2.4 \: \rm{M_\odot}$ and $\sim 8\: \rm{M_\odot}$).

 The comparison between the dust yields and the simulated systems shows that the dust content of each galaxy is the result of a complex interplay between dust production/destruction mechanisms and that grain growth in the ISM contributes to the enrichment of high-mass galaxies \citep{Valiante2014,Mancini2015, Graziani+2020}.
 While the other sources reported by \citet{Witstok+2022} are consistent with this picture, COS-3018555981 stands out, requiring a substantially more efficient dust production mechanism, an upward revision of the estimated dust temperature, a higher dust emissivity, or a mix of the above.